webprofusion/certify-docs/docs/dns/providers/azuredns.md

 ## Create an Azure AD Service Principle

-- In Azure Active Directory, create a user who will then be assigned permissions to update your DNS zone, this can be an App registration.
+- In Azure Active Directory, create a user who will then be assigned permissions to update your DNS zone, this can be an App registration. **Take note of your Application (client) ID and Directory (tenant) ID.**
-- You will also need to add a Client Secret for use by this user (User > Certificates and Secrets).
-- In your DNS Zone, use the Access Control (IAM) option to Add a Role Assignment (DNS Zone Contributor).
+- In your DNS Zone, use the Access Control (IAM) option to Add a Role Assignment (DNS Zone Contributor). **Take note of your DNS Zone resource-group name and Subscription ID**
+- In the app registration user properties, go to Certificates & secrets, Client Secrets > New Client secret.
+Set a meaningful description such as "Certify The Web DNS updates", and set the preferred expiry (.e.g.
+24 Months).
+When the secret expires the app will fail to make DNS updates, so you need to actively manage this secret and it's expiry. **Copy the secret "value" for later (the secret "ID" is not used)**

+You can now add your Azure DNS credential in the app using the above noted values.

 # To Configure using Powershell